laoguowangCP/godot-statechart-sharp/README.md

 First we'll look into how transitions are selected and executed.
 We have mentioned how statechart runs a `Step` , here we take a further look at step 2 and 3 .
 To select transitions in step 2, we query active states recursively from root to leaf (with a given event):

-- If has no substate, state simply iterate the transitions appended to itself (with document order).
+- If has no substate, state iterate the transitions appended to itself (with document order).
 If transition's event matches the given event, transition's `Guard` signal will be emitted, which would be connected to external sripts to judge whether this transition is enabled or not.
 If a transition is enabled, state will submit it to statechart, stop iteration, and inform parent state that a transition has been selected.
 - If substate is the case, then state's mode is considered:

   - For a compound state, first it passes recursion onto its current state (if there's any).
 If no transition selected in decendants, compound state will look into its own transitions.